Part C: Global Temperature Change

 Model the effect of CO2 concentration on global temperature

 Ready to extend your knowledge and try your hand at modeling?
-Use the following interactive to set up some experiments.
+Visit UCAR's Very Simple Climate Model page to view the interactive and set up some experiments.

 - First, explore the interactive using the preset CO2 emissions rate and time step size.
 Click Start Over to change the variables and investigate the relationship between CO2 and temperature.

-- When you have chosen your settings, click the Step Forward button to see how temperature and CO2 change.
-Click Step Forward until you've filled the graph to the year 2100.
+- When you have chosen your settings, click the Step Forward button (to the left of the Play button) to see how temperature and CO2 change in 5-year increments.
+Click the Step Forward button until the graph has filled to the year 2100.

 Consider temperature trends in your local area